AdobeDocs/experience-platform.en/help/intelligent-services/attribution-ai/discover-insights.md

 The *Geography* filter populates country codes based on region-based models.
 Depending on your data this filter may or may not be present.

-> **Note:** Country codes are two characters long.
+>[!NOTE] Country codes are two characters long.
 A complete list can be found here [ISO 3166-1 alpha-2](https://datahub.io/core/country-list).

 ### Region

-> **Note:** This filter is only present if you performed the optional step [region-based modeling](./user-guide.md#region-based-modeling-optional) in the Attribution AI user interface guide when creating your service instance.
+>[!NOTE] This filter is only present if you performed the optional step [region-based modeling](./user-guide.md#region-based-modeling-optional) in the Attribution AI user interface guide when creating your service instance.

 This filter allows you select any regions you set up in the instance creation process.